22 Amazing Things to Do in Pennsylvania from Arts to Wilderness

 Falling Water, one of Frank Lloyd Wright’s greatest masterpieces, is located just an hour outside Pittsburgh.
 This stunning mansion was built upon a small waterfall nestled on a creek in the forests outside of the city.

 Designed in 1935, this home embodies Wright’s philosophy that man should live in harmony with nature.
-It was gifted to the Western Pennsylvania Conservancy in the 1960s and is currently a museum and a center for education.
+It was gifted to the Western Pennsylvania Conservancy in the 1960s and currently serves as a museum and education center.

 Things to do in Pennsylvania Outside of Philadelphia and Pittsburgh

-Though Philadelphia is the state’s most iconic city and Pittsburgh is exceptionally well known, they aren’t the only places to go in Pennsylvania.
-The rest of the state has rich pockets of culture, breathtaking hiking trails and scenic routes, and a lot of history.
+Philadelphia is the state’s most iconic city, and Pittsburgh is exceptionally well known, but they aren’t the only places to visit in Pennsylvania.
+The rest of the state has rich pockets of culture, breathtaking hiking trails, and a lot of history.

-Here are the things in Pennsylvania outside of Philadelphia that you can’t miss!
+Here are the things in Pennsylvania outside the major cities.

 Hike the Appalachian Trail